-If the student's concern about the General Education transfer credit has not been resolved through the informal consultation with the assistant provost for undergraduate studies, the student may present the matter in writing to the chair of the General Education Council of the University Faculty Senate.
+If the student's concern about the General Education transfer credit has not been resolved through the informal consultation with the associate provost, the student may present the matter in writing to the chair of the General Education Council of the University Faculty Senate.
 The council serves as the decision-maker for the request.
 If a council member has a conflict of interest with regard to the request, the president of the relevant faculty senate will designate an alternate, unbiased representative.